Information for Applicants and nominators

 3. CV of the nominee or CVs of the team members; each may be no more than two (2) sides of A4.

 6. Email contacts of up to three (3) eminent experts from institutions external to both the nominator's and the nominee’s institution who could be contacted for a letter of support, may be provided.
-If requested, letters should be no longer than one (1) side of A4.
 In addition, email contacts of up to two (2) former trainees of the nominee may be submitted.
 Letters of support from trainees should illustrate the nominee’s mentorship and how the nominee impacted the trainee's careers.
-Each should be no longer than one (1) side of A4.
 We generally consider trainees to be all individuals who have been supported by the nominee in the course of their career.
-Further information on letters of support can be found here

 Important to know: